NaturalIntelligence/wp-thumb-extractor/readme.txt

 			[THZ](http://thinkzarahatke.com/ "amty thumb ")
 == Changelog ==

+= 3.0.1 =
+* fixed a bug when it tries to resize invalid or broken images

 = 3.0.0 =
 * performance improvement
 * You can see broken cached images from amty Thumb admin page.